MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

          Double click on the parent anchor to select it.
 You may need to adjust your view to see the entire scene, so adjust your scene as needed.

-         3. Configure ParentAnchor.
-Currently, the game object named "ParentAnchor" is just a colored cube, for demonstration purposes.
+         3. Familiarize yourself with the ParentAnchor prefab.
+Currently, the game object named "ParentAnchor" is a colored cube, for demonstration purposes.
 Eventually, we will hide the cube and place our content as a child of the ParentAnchor.
-Add the AzureDemo.cs script and the ASAModuleScript.cs script to the ParentAnchor object.
-TODO: elaborate on instructions.
+This prefab includes the AzureSpatialAnchorsDemoWrapper.cs script (included with the ASA SDK) and the ASAModuleScript.cs script (included as part of this module) to the ParentAnchor object.

          4. Configure Buttons.
 Under the ParentAnchor prefab, you will notice several labeled buttons.
 These buttons are created from the MRTK's PressableButton prefabs.
-Learn more about how to create Pressable Buttons from the Base Module here (TODO: we need to find and insert link to appropriate section).
-For each button, add an event that will be triggered when the user presses or selects the button according to the list below: TODO: Show detailed steps once, and then ask to repeat for other buttons.
+Learn more about how to create Pressable Buttons from the [Base Module](mrlearning-base-ch2.md).
+For each button, add an event that will be triggered when the user presses or selects the button according to the list below.

-            - For the Button named "Start Azure Session" Assign the StartAzureSession() method.

-            - For the Button named...

-            - For the Button named...

-            - For the Button named...
+         - For the Button named "StartAzureSession", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the StartAzureSession() method from the ParentAnchor Object's ASAModuleScript component.
+         - For the Button named "StopAzureSession", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the StopAzureSession() method from the ParentAnchor Object's ASAModuleScript component.
+         - For the Button named "CreateAnchor", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the CreateAzureAnchor() method from the ParentAnchor Object's ASAModuleScript component.
+         - For the Button named "Start Looking For Anchor", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the FindAzureAnchor() method from the ParentAnchor Object's ASAModuleScript component.
+         - For the Button named "DeleteAzureAnchor", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the DeleteAzureAnchor() method from the ParentAnchor Object's ASAModuleScript component.
+         - For the Button named "Delete Local Anchor", create a new event under the "Button Pressed" event trigger as well as the "On Click" event trigger.
+Drag the ParentAnchor object into the empty field, and assign the RemoveLocalAnchor() method from the ParentAnchor Object's ASAModuleScript component.

 ### Build and Demonstrate Base Application